In This Blog

 IaaS comes with many advanced networking capabilities to ensure secure and efficient communication between virtual machines, on-premise infrastructure, and the internet.
 Some of its key networking components include virtual networks, load balancers, virtual private networks, and security groups.

-- Virtual networks are isolated networks that users can configure within their IaaS environment to manage traffic and improve infrastructure security.
+Virtual networks are isolated networks that users can configure within their IaaS environment to manage traffic and improve infrastructure security.
+You can create subnets, define routing rules, and control how resources communicate with each other and the outside world.

-- Load balancers are used for distributing incoming traffic across multiple workloads to improve performance and availability.
+Load balancers are used for distributing incoming traffic across multiple workloads to improve performance and availability.
+If one server fails, the load balancer automatically routes traffic to healthy servers, ensuring your application stays available.

-- Virtual private networks (VPNs) can secure the connections between the IaaS environment and on-premises infrastructure for hybrid cloud deployments.
+Virtual private networks (VPNs) can secure the connections between the IaaS environment and on-premises infrastructure for hybrid cloud deployments.
+This allows you to extend your existing network into the cloud securely.

-- Firewalls and security groups provide essential security measures to control and monitor incoming and outgoing traffic.
-They protect against unauthorized access and attacks.
+Firewalls and security groups provide essential security measures to control and monitor incoming and outgoing traffic.
+They protect against unauthorized access and attacks by allowing you to define rules about what traffic is permitted and what should be blocked.

 You may also like: Cloud Migration: The Lift and Shift Process